ebramk12/digital-disbursements/docs/faq/faq.md

 </details>

 <details>
-<summary><b>Will we receive a response and notification at the same time (if we send a POST Payment request do we expect to receive a response and to be notified also for that status)?</b></summary>
+  <summary><b>Is the mobile number mandatory for create recipient?</b></summary>

-Yes it’s in same time.
+No.

 </details>

 <details>
-<summary><b>What are all custom fields support available in payment request?</b></summary>
+<summary><b>Will we receive a response and notification at the same time (if we send a POST Payment request do we expect to receive a response and to be notified also for that status)?</b></summary>

-There is no limit for custom fields in payment request. we can add as many as required.
+Yes it’s in same time.

 </details>